UBC-DSCI/introduction-to-datascience-python/source/reading.md

 it into Python.
 Previewing data is essential to see whether or not there are column names, what the separators are, and if there are rows you need to skip.
-You should do this yourself when trying to read in data files: open the file in whichever text editor your prefer to inspect its contents prior to reading it into Python.
+You should do this yourself when trying to read in data files: open the file in whichever text editor you prefer to inspect its contents prior to reading it into Python.

 ## Reading tabular data from a Microsoft Excel file